University of Pennsylvania, Philadelphia, PA

 "In Reference to the Death of Isham": Slavery, Law, and their Afterlives (article with Julia Bernier), 88 J.S.
 Hist.
 615 (2022)

-The Recurent Current Crisis in Legal Education, 56 Willamette L. Rev. 407 (2020) (invited symposium contribution)
+The Recurrent Current Crisis in Legal Education, 56 Willamette L. Rev. 407 (2020) (invited symposium contribution)

 Citing Slavery, 72 Stan.
 L. Rev. 79 (2020)